Pet Pots

 Has approximately 250-300ml volume

-Lid made from timber recycled from matai timber at 43 Crawford Street, Dunedin.
+Lid made from matai timber recycled from 43 Crawford St, Dunedin.

 Medium Pet Pots